jupyter/dashboards_bundlers/README.md

 Currently, there are four bundlers available in this package.

-### Download &rarr; PHP Dashboard bundle (.zip)

-The first converts your notebook to a PHP web application and zips it up with a Dockerfile and Cloud Foundry manifest.
-To use it:

-1. Write a notebook.
-2. Define a dashboard layout using the `jupyter_dashboards` extension.
-3. If the notebook requires any frontend assets (e.g., CSS files), [associate them with the notebook](https://github.com/jupyter-incubator/contentmanagement/blob/master/etc/notebooks/associations_demo/associations_demo.ipynb).
-4. Click *File &rarr; Download as &rarr; PHP Dashboard bundle (.zip)*.
-5. Unzip the download.
-6. Refer to the `README.md` in the unzipped folder for further instructions.

-**Note:** The PHP application uses [Thebe](https://github.com/oreillymedia/thebe).
-Thebe provides unfettered access to a kernel in your notebook server.
-Use it for public examples or in secure environments.
-Thebe also bundles a copy of `ipywidgets` 4.1.x with it.
-It will only work in environments with a 4.1.x compatible version of ipywidgets.

-Ultimately, this option should go away as the [Jupyter Dashboard Server](https://github.com/jupyter-incubator/dashboards_server) matures.
-See the [dashboard deployment roadmap](https://github.com/jupyter-incubator/dashboards/wiki/Deployment-Roadmap) and [deployed dashboard threat analysis](https://github.com/jupyter-incubator/dashboards/wiki/Deployed-Dashboard-Threat-Analysis) for details.

-### Deploy as &rarr; Local dashboard

-The second bundler converts your notebook to a static HTML web application and deploys it to your Jupyter Notebook server for local use.
-To use it:

-1. Write a notebook.
-2. Define a dashboard layout using the `jupyter_dashboards` extension.
-3. If the notebook requires any frontend assets (e.g., CSS files), [associate them with the notebook](https://github.com/jupyter-incubator/contentmanagement/blob/master/etc/notebooks/associations_demo/associations_demo.ipynb).
-4. Click *File &rarr; Deploy as &rarr; Local Dashboard*.
-5. Enjoy your dashboard after the redirect.

-**Note:** The static HTML web application uses [Thebe](https://github.com/oreillymedia/thebe).
-Thebe provides unfettered access to a kernel in your notebook server.
-Use it for public examples or in secure environments.
-Thebe also bundles a copy of `ipywidgets` 4.1.x with it.
-It will only work in environments with a 4.1.x compatible version of ipywidgets.

-Ultimately, this option should go away as the [Jupyter Dashboard Server](https://github.com/jupyter-incubator/dashboards_server) matures.
-See the [dashboard deployment roadmap](https://github.com/jupyter-incubator/dashboards/wiki/Deployment-Roadmap) and [deployed dashboard threat analysis](https://github.com/jupyter-incubator/dashboards/wiki/Deployed-Dashboard-Threat-Analysis) for details.

 ### Download as &rarr; Jupyter Dashboards Server bundle (.zip)

 The third bundles your notebook and any associated frontend assets into a zip file which you can manually deploy on a [Jupyter Dashboards Server](https://github.com/jupyter-incubator/dashboards_server).
 To use it: